Rodrigo1771/test/scripts/data-aug/augment/README.md

 ### 3. Parse the NER datasets

-Follow the instructions in `scripts/ner/conll-parse/README.md`.
+Follow the instructions in this [README](../../../scripts/ner/conll-parse/README.md).

 ### 4. Parse the EL SympTEMIST datasets

-Follow the instructions in `scripts/el/symptemist-parse/README.md`.
+Follow the instructions in this [README](../../../scripts/el/symptemist-parse/README.md).

 ## Usage Instructions